ISPMBern/covid-19/living-review/screening_app_manual/README.md

 This marks the item incomplete and flags it up for discussion.
 Try to avoid using this option.

 # FAQ
+## A paper is not on COVID-19/Sars-CoV-2, what do I do?
+These papers are selected out.
+We do not collect information.
+As the COVID19 checkbox is unselected by default, simply submit the record and it has been registered.

 ## How is information saved?
 As soon as you click a submit button, the information is sent to REDCap.
 The response text on the top of the page confirms that the communication with the server was successful.